Scottish Popular Sovereignty and Direct Democracy (DD)

 Well, apart from the right to stand for election, right now the Scottish People have no direct Political Rights on national matters such as, particularly, the right to Referendums (to accept or refuse proposed legislation) or Initiatives (to either write a new Constitution or launch proposed constitutional changes).
 And, already today, that has major implications for the Scottish People who, after all, are sovereign.

-The following pages describe the use of each Direct Democracy (DD) tool and list some case-studies which may help understand why ScotGov has chosen to exclude Art 25 from SNAP 2.
-Together with each description, I’ve included suggested articles for a future Scottish constitution.
-I hope these drafts will help readers understand how important individual direct Political Rights, properly organised, are to Scotland’s future.
+The following pages describe the use of each Direct Democracy (DD) tool, along with suggested articles for a future Scottish constitution.
+It is our hope that these pages will help readers understand how important individual direct Political Rights, properly organised, are to Scotland’s future.

 To download the full document: